Using CodeIgniter’s Model

 <?php

-$user_name = $userModel->escape($name);
+$userName = $userModel->escape($name);

 Model Events